Tech-Spookezz/Advanced_Todo/README.md

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more details.
 ```

-Replace `yourusername` with your GitHub username before pasting.
+Replace `yourusername` with your GitHub username.
+Ensure that `image.png` is correctly placed in your repository’s root directory or adjust the path if it's located elsewhere.